TOSIT-IO/tdp-lib/docs/developer/operations.rst

-Components
+Operations
 ==========

 Definition
 ----------

-A component is composed of 3 parts: service name, component name, action.
+An operation is composed of 3 parts: service name, component name, action.

 Each service has components and each component has actions.